Rodney Bingenheimer's English Disco: Decline

 By the fall of 1974, glitter rock was waning in popularity.
 In October a "Death of Glitter" night was held at the Hollywood Palladium, with performances by the New York Dolls, Iggy Pop and Silverhead.
 Rodney's deejay Chuck E Star recalled, "All over Hollywood that night it was glitter!
 Glitter!
 The line to get into the Palladium was incredible-everyone in LA knew it was their last chance to wear platform shoes and eyeshadow.
 This was it!
 Surfers from Malibu were there in midriff shirts, silver space boots, and blue eye makeup, hugging their girlfriends as they waited to get in."
 The New York Dolls ended the show as Chuck E Starr was carried onto the stage in a glitter coffin, into which the crowd threw roses, glitter and lipstick.
 Nick Kent wrote, "If it wasn’t quite The Beautiful and the Damned it was certainly the pretty and the damned – everyone was, you know, 'going to hell' and nobody cared.
-It was if they'd all taken up residence in Leiber and Stoller’s 'Is That All There Is?'
+It was as if they'd all taken up residence in Leiber and Stoller’s 'Is That All There Is?'
 To me, that was the song of the seventies, even if it was written in 1969.
 Remembering the end of the LA glitter groupie scene Pamela Des Barres wrote, "You couldn’t trust the new LA groupies, who were desperate, discouraged, groveling ego seekers.
 The love of music had become secondary to preening in Star magazine, standing next to Anybody In A Band.
 It was scary out there.
 It was fictitious and haunted."
 Her feelings were shared by Bebe Buell, who recalled, "There were also a large number of strange-looking young girls dressed up like Christmas ornaments rushing around, or just camping around in front of some rock star’s (hotel) rooms with their coolers and radios.
 This was a new breed of groupie.
 They were about fourteen (sometimes twelve) and were aggressive.
 They were harsh on other females attached to their heroes.
 You could easily get tripped, kicked, smacked, or have your hair pulled."